 Should I have the HPV vaccine if I have already had genital warts or been told that I have HPV after a smear test?

 Even if you have been infected with one type of HPV, what about all the others?
 The vaccine won’t cure your warts or reverse any damage the virus has already caused.
 It also won’t help the body “clear” HPV if you are currently infected.
 It will, however, stop you getting other types of HPV that cause warts or pre-cancerous changes.

 So, on balance, unless you are in a relationship where neither of you will have sex with other people ever again, it would be worth considering the HPV vaccine.

-Visit our HPV vaccine clinic for more information.
+Visit our online HPV vaccine clinic for more information.